harveyr/SublimeHgComber/README.md

 SublimeHgComber
 ==================

 Sublime plugin to allow viewing and grepping of mercurial logs.
-Brand new, needs work.
+Brand new, working but not finished.